 |$6.25 per essay

 Using Test Materials

-SAT On-Campus rents the tests and supporting materials to your institution according to the rental agreement on the order form (.pdf/586KB), which includes but is not limited to these points:
+SAT On-Campus rents the tests and supporting materials to your institution according to the rental agreement on the SAT On-Campus Order Form (.pdf/586KB), which includes but is not limited to these points:

 - Refunds and credits are not available for unused test books or answer sheets.

 - You must provide an administration date or testing period during which you will administer the tests.

 - Tests are not reusable and all test materials, along with the Test Book Return Forms, must be returned by the end of the four-month rental period that begins with the first test date that you indicate on your order form.